Eos (yacht)

-The Eos is a three-masted Bermuda rigged schooner.
+Eos is a three-masted Bermuda-rigged schooner.
 The ship is one of the largest private sailing yachts in the world, and as of 2009 was owned by movie and media billionaire Barry Diller, husband of fashion designer Diane von Fürstenberg.
 According to a 2007 article in Harper's Bazaar, Eos features a figurehead of von Fürstenberg sculpted by Anh Duong.
 Its overall length measures approximately 305 feet (92.92m).

 Construction

 Designed by Antonio Ferrer, a graduate of Westlawn Institute of Marine Technology, Eos was launched in Bremen, Germany from the Lürssen yard in 2006.
 The ship took three years to build.
 When launched, she "knocked Athena off the number one spot [for largest sailing yacht]."
 Bill Langan was the designer, Rondal/Huisman supplied the rig, and the remaining naval architecture was completed by Lürssen.
 The interior was designed by François Catroux.
 The 200 ft tall masts are "the maximum height allowed to enable the craft to pass underneath bridges cross the globe."